quintenvandamme/pptos-wiki/wiki/auroraOS/index.md

 ### auroraOS 1

-auroraOS 1 was the first version for auroraOS series, this version is coming in 10th December.
+auroraOS 1 was the first version for auroraOS series, this version was released in 2nd December.

+### auroraOS 2 (Codename: Uranus)

+auroraOS 2 (Codename: Uranus) was the second version for auroraOS series, this version in developing.

 #### Screenshot